-Building Blocks for Kids Richmond Collaborative is a place-based initiative with the mission of supporting the healthy development and education of all children, and the self-sufficiency of all families, living in the BBK Collaborative zone located in downtown Richmond, California.
-The Collaborative consists of member residents, member organizations, and working groups that work toward community change in the area of wellness and health, education, and community engagement.
+Building Blocks for Kids Richmond Collaborative is a place-based initiative with the mission of supporting the healthy development and education of all children, and the self-sufficiency of all families, living in the BBK Collaborative zone located in central Richmond, California.
+BBK's theory of change is simple and enduring: we believe that providing effective supportive services and investing in individual transformation serves thriving families, which yields community change.

-2. Program: Not Me Without Me (PEI)
+Program: Not Me Without Me (PEI)

-Building Blocks for Kids Collaborative, a project of Tides Center, will provide diverse households in the Iron Triangle neighborhood of Richmond, CA with improved access to mental health education, and Mental Health support.
-This sixth year of the Not About Me Without Me prevention and early intervention work addresses MHSA's PEI goal of providing Prevention services to increase recognition of early signs of mental illness, and intervening early in the onset of a mental illness.
-Accordingly, the goals of the proposed sixth year are three-fold: (1) Working with BBK Zone families to ensure that they are knowledgeable about and have access to a network of supportive and effective mental health information and services; (2) reduce risk for negative outcomes related to untreated mental illness for parents/primary caregivers and children whose risk of developing a serious mental illness is significantly higher than average including cumulative skills-based training opportunities on effective parenting approaches; and, (3)Train and support families to self-advocate and directly engage the services they need.
+Building Blocks for Kids Collaborative, a project of Tides Center, will provide diverse households in the Iron Triangle neighborhood of Richmond, CA with improved access to mental health education, and mental health support.
+The Not About Me Without Me prevention and early intervention work addresses MHSA's PEI goal of providing Prevention services to increase recognition of early signs of mental illness, and intervening early in the onset of a mental illness.

-This work represents an evolution in our Not About Me Without Me approach to service provision by working toward a coordinated, comprehensive system that will support families in not just addressing mental illness and recovering from traumatic experiences but will fortify them to create community change.
-This system will continue to put resident interests and concerns at the fore and additionally be characterized by a model that enables organizations to: work more effectively and responsively with underserved residents in the Richmond community; improve outcomes; reduce barriers to success; increase provider accountability, and create a truly collaborative and healing environment using strategies that are non-stigmatizing and non-discriminatory.
+Accordingly, the goals are three-fold: (1) working with BBK Zone families to ensure that they are knowledgeable about and have access to a network of supportive and effective mental health information and services; (2) reduce risk for negative outcomes related to untreated mental illness for parents/primary caregivers and children whose risk of developing a serious mental illness is significantly higher than average including cumulative skills-based training opportunities on effective parenting approaches; and, (3)train and support families to self-advocate and directly engage the services they need.

 - b.
-Target Population: Children and families living in Central Richmond - c.
-Payment Limit: \$204,447 - d.
-Number served: In FY 15/16: 538 Individuals (includes outreach and education events).
+This work represents an evolution in our Not About Me Without Me approach to service provision by working toward a coordinated, comprehensive system that will support families in not just addressing mental illness and recovering from traumatic experiences but will fortify them to create community change.
+This system will continue to put resident interests and concerns at the fore and additionally be characterized by a model that enables organizations to: work more effectively and responsively with underserved residents in the Richmond community; improve outcomes; reduce barriers to success; increase provider accountability, and create a truly collaborative and healing environment using strategies that are non-stigmatizing and non-discriminatory. - c.
+Target Population: Children and families living in Central and South Richmond. - d.
+Payment Limit: \$210,580 - e.
+Number served: In FY 16/17: 676 individuals - f.
+Outcomes - BBK hosted monthly gatherings to actively engage community members in the development and education of their children, while becoming aware of healthy and effective methods to strengthen family bonds.
+Families that